jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 ### Potentiators (CBD-like)

 - CBD is the classic potentiator.
 CBD opens the emotional spigot around the heart.
+CBD causes the famous (or infamous) munchies.
 - [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
 CBD is largely obsolete.
 However, consider that H4CBD has a longer duration than CBD which might be good or bad depending on your application.
 H4CBD causes the muchies mostly when it is wearing off during which it feels like regular CBD.
 - CBN (cannabinol) offers a relaxing head high.
-Does not cause the munchies.
+CBN is the most underrated cannabinoid.
 - CBG (cannabigerol) taken alone, I don't notice any effect from it.
 Maybe that's because I'm typically in a work mindset so CBG just feels like how I already feel.
+With THC, CBG narrows focus.
+This results in a scatterbrain feeling where it takes more effort to hold onto a single coherent train of thought.
+It also stokes impatience.
 - CBC (cannabichromene) holds the heart steady in a propeller shape.
 The propeller is about two inches long and near the sternum.
+The stationary propeller blades extend left and right.
+The blades start spinning above some threshold of THC activation.
 Hilariously beautiful, but not better than CBDV or CBT.[^turkey-cbc]
 - CBDV (cannabidivarin) holds the heart steady in a neutral shape while allowing a head high.
 A bit stimulating, but not incompatible with relaxation.
-Does not cause the munchies.
-- CBT (cannabicitran) holds the heart steady in a hollow shape while allowing a relaxing head high.
-Does not cause the munchies.
+- CBT (cannabicitran) holds the heart steady in a hollow shape while allowing a head high.
 Possibly more potentiating and gentler come-down than CBDV.[^turkey-cbt]
 - THCV (tetrahydrocannabivarin) simulating head high.
 Just a touch of scatterbrain.
 More alert than CBG.
 Maybe too alert.
 Harsh alertness?
 (Despite starting with the letter T, this is a potentiator because it doesn't do much without a euphoriant.)

 #### Head-Heart Axis